zacuel/Odin-Css-Final/README.md

 Also taking another deep dive into GIT.
 GIT IT

-it seems I have to make a commit every time I change something.
-BOOOOO idk seems stupid.

 After this, I will make a silly change to something.. so I can learn to check out the commit before the commit. will it branch? will it override?

 also it seems like git is doing a lot of heavy lifting.

+I think that when I cloned the project it also cloned my previous commits.
+I could figure this out now, or start building.

+first im going to make a commit with this and the html spelled out.

+does capitolization matter to the command line? it doesnt matter to it as far as directeries go.